GE

 6. After settlement.
 The position appears in your ISA portfolio under "Bonds".
 Coupons credit your account semi-annually as cash.
 At maturity, the platform redeems automatically.

-Full breakdown of iWeb's pricing, app, and customer service in our iWeb review.
+Full breakdown in our iWeb review.

 Route 2: AJ Bell (fully-featured ISA, £42 cap)